ContactEngineering/ContactMechanics/CONTRIBUTING.md

 The changelog will be based on the content of the commits with tag BUG, API and ENH.

 Examples:
 - If your are working on a new feature, uase ENH on the commit making the feature ready.
-Befoere use the WI tag.
+Befoere use the WIP tag.
 - use TST when your changes only deal with the testing environment.
 If you fix a bug and implement the test for it, use BUG.
 - minor changes that doesn't change the codes behaviour (for example rewrite file in a cleaner or slightly efficienter way) belong to the tag MAINT